It's rare to find Frog Bikes reduced, but I've been trying to find where are the best places to buy a Frog Bike this monthRead More

 Let's start by getting thing straight - here at Cycle Sprog we want parents to spend their money on a bike that their kid will enjoy riding, which will give them years of safe cycling fun and be grown out of, rather than fall apart.

 We don't want you to buy a bike that will lie unused, or rust quickly.
 This post therefore contains the best value, cheapest kids bikes we could find, rather than those very cheap bike shaped, heavy objects that we know from experience won't be loved or ridden anywhere near as much.
 Buy a heavy, steel bike for under £100 that your child can't pick up and it is likely to rust / break leaving your child heartbroken, and you angry at the expense of having to buy another one.

 ***We recommend that you buy a secondhand decent kids bike, rather than a really cheap new children's bike, so have included second hand links in green***

 You may also want to read our other article, 12 things you need to know before buying a kids bike.

-Wild Bikes are the new 'in house' kids bike range from Go Outdoors.
+Wild Bikes are the new 'in house' children's bike range from Go Outdoors.
 Lightweight with a great specification and colour choices, we expect the Wild Bikes range to be popular with both kids and parents alike.
-And that's before you take into account the excellent price!
-We won't be surprised to see these flying off the shelves in the run up to Christmas.
+And that's before you take into account the low price!
+We won't be surprised to see these flying off the shelves this summer.